TL; DR: A Sprint Review without Stakeholders

 What have you done to convince stakeholders to participate in the Sprint Review?
 Please share with us your tips & tricks.

-✋ Do Not Miss Out and Learn about the Hardening Sprints Failure: Join the 9,000-plus Strong ‘Hands-on Agile’ Slack Team
+✋ Do Not Miss Out and Learn about the Sprint Review without Stakeholders: Join the 11,000-plus Strong ‘Hands-on Agile’ Slack Team

 I invite you to join the “Hands-on Agile” Slack team and enjoy the benefits of a fast-growing, vibrant community of agile practitioners from around the world.